Organic Architecture: ‘A sensible process with a purpose’

 - He managed to create a connection between interior and exterior spaces through his design.
 In this house, all the rooms face natural surroundings.

-- Moreover, the living room has steps that directly opens up into the water below.
+- Moreover, the living room has steps that directly open up into the water below.

-- Here, the form was evolved with its function using linear and rigid geometry.
+- Here, the form evolved its function using linear and rigid geometry.

 The Lotus Temple

 This is one of the best Organic Architecture examples with a modernist approach.
-Designed by architect Fariborz Sahba – A Indian temple that was given the shape of a lotus, which is considered sacred.
+Designed by architect Fariborz Sahba – This Indian temple takes the shape of a lotus, which is considered sacred.

-- The floral design was a symbol of beauty and grace which allows followers all cast and religion to worship there.
+- The floral design was a symbol of beauty and grace which allows followers of all cast and religions to worship there.

-- The structure composes three ranks of nine petals each.
+- The structure composes of three ranks of nine petals each.

-- The first two ranks are curved inwards which acts as a support for the dome.
+- The first two ranks curve inwards and act as a support for the dome.

 - The third layer curves outwards to form canopies over the nine entrances.